-Because Lidar has become more affordable and scanners produce measure points much faster and much more accurately humans ever could, it has become the standard measuring tool to start building modeling.
+Because Lidar has become more affordable and scanners produce measure points much faster and much more accurately than humans ever could, it has become the standard measuring tool to start building modeling.
 But, this technique still requires human interaction to create high-fidelity models.
 Find out why.

 The term “Scan-to-BIM” is often found.
 This is misleading because it suggests that a BIM model can be created automatically from a point cloud.
 Unfortunately, this is not possible with current technologies, except with very simple models, eg. models that consist only of slabs and walls.
 For most practical situations, full automatic processing is not yet realized and academic researchers are still investigating how to get closer to the holy grail that is a fully automatic scan-to-BIM solution.

 One of the big remaining challenges is that point clouds are often an incomplete representation of a scene.
 Trained human experts can deal with this incompleteness.
 However, methods of translating this human expertise to an AI solution are still under investigation.
 For now, building a CAD or BIM model from these points still requires human interaction.